UFT Mobile Architecture

 The diagram below displays a UFT Mobile active-passive high availability environment:

 Note that both servers should always be up and running.
 One of the servers marks itself as active, and the other as passive.
-The load balancer redirects all requests to the active server.
+The load balance redirects all requests to the active server.
 When the active server fails, the passive server becomes active, and the load balancer starts redirecting all requests to it.
 Make sure to monitor and restart the failed server, so that it becomes passive.

 The diagram below displays a deployment with hosted devices.

 UFT Mobile allows you to work with the cloud-based Amazon Device Farm, to run tests on a large variety of devices.

 In the following diagram, you can see a how the UFT Mobile connector interfaces with the AWS Device Farm.

 For details on how to set up UFT Mobile for this integration, see AWS Device Farm integration.